ZhouKanglei/Multi-STGAE/README.md

 ## Run and visualizing the results

 To run the code, one can either use a configuration file or command parameters.
-If one wants to use the configuration file, please first configure it in `config/nyu.ymal` or `config/shrec.ymal`.
+If one wants to use the configuration file, please first configure it in `config/dataset name.ymal`.

 ### Training from scratch